Wellington Point

 The exceptional employment performance in Wellington Point places it among Australia's strongest labour markets

-Conversely, professional & technical services show lower representation at 7.0% versus the regional average of 8.9%.
-The area offers limited local employment opportunities, as indicated by Census data on working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 5.9%, while labour force increased by 5.7%, leading to a decrease in unemployment of 0.2 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8% over the same period.
-State-level data from November 25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-Nationally, employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wellington Point's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.
+Conversely, professional & technical services show lower representation at 7.0% compared to the regional average of 8.9%.
+Wellington Point appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 5.9% and labour force increased by 5.7%, resulting in a decrease in unemployment by 0.2 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Wellington Point's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment